ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-make-offers.md

    The value in the **Line Amount** field is calculated as *Unit Price* x *Quantity*.

    The price and line amounts are with or without sales tax, depending on what you selected in the **Prices Including Tax** field on the customer card.
-7. If you want to give a discount, enter a percentage in the **Line Discount %** field.
-The value in the **Line Amount** field updates accordingly.
+7. Pokud chcete poskytnout slevu, zadejte procento do pole **Řádková sleva %**.
+Hodnota v poli **Částka na řádku** se odpovídajícím způsobem aktualizuje.

    If special item prices are set up on the **Sales Prices and Sales Line Discounts** FastTab on the customer or item card, the price and amount on the sales line automatically update if the price criteria is met.
 For more information, see [Record Sales Price, Discount, and Payment Agreements](sales-how-record-sales-price-discount-payment-agreements.md).
 8. Repeat steps 4 through 7 for every product you want to offer the contact.

    The totals under the lines are automatically calculated as you create or modify lines.
-9. In the **Invoice Discount Amount** field, enter an amount that should be deducted from the value shown in the **Total Incl.
-Tax** field.
+9. V poli **Fakturační sleva** zadejte částku, která má být odečtena od hodnoty uvedené v poli**Celkem včetně DPH**.

    If you have set up invoice discounts for the customer, then the specified percentage value is automatically inserted in the **Invoice Discount %** field if the criteria are met, and the related amount is inserted in the **Inv.
 Discount Amount Excl.
-Tax** field.
+DPH**.
 For more information, see [Record Sales Price, Discount, and Payment Agreements](sales-how-record-sales-price-discount-payment-agreements.md).

    > [!TIP]
    > To have the **Quote Valid Until Date** filled in automatically with a certain number of days after quote creation, you can fill in the **Quote Validity Calculation** field on the **Sales & Receivables** page.